 Alper Yilmaz - "Over the Clouds"

-Over the Clouds (Kayique Records)
+(Kayique Records)

 Turkish-born bassist first came to our attention with his wonderful 2007 debut recording Clashes - which caught our ears with its blend of world music, pop, funk and jazz.
 On Over the Clouds, Alpez ups the jazz quotient, while still displaying the originality of style that is his trademark.
 "Yet" opens up in avant garde territory before morphing seamlessly into a compelling progressive fusion piece, complete with brilliant David Binney alto saxophone solo over Alpez' rippling bass, guitarist Nir Felder's chordal waves and Bodek Janke's percolating drumming.
 Janke switches off with drummer Volkan Oktem - who opens up the driving second track - "Flughafen" with a delicious intro into another strong fusion composition.
 Felder is given more room to operate here and comes up with a tasty solo.
 The haunting 11:05-long "Misir with Gramdma" builds slowly with sound loops and great ensemble work by Binney, Janke and Felder before Alpez takes his first solo.
 Alpez has incredible technique, but also a strong sensitivity to go along with it, and he adds a spicy Middle-Eastern flavor to his shredding.
 The free jazz "Her Waves" offers up great solos from the band, with Binney's swirling alto one of the highlights.
 "Straight Up" starts with a moody bass solo before slamming into a progressive rock fusion with slashing guitar, energetic drumming by Oktem and Binney on fire again.
 The bass line here almost reminds one of a progressive mutation of the Queen song, "Another One Bites the Dust."
 On "Cadgas," Yilmaz layers his basses over electronics to weave a pleasing fabric of sound, that gives way to the rocking "Perplexity" - which features perhaps Felder's best guitar solo.
 Binney contrasts Felder's fire with a cool, low-down response, and then Alpez comes in with sheer torrents of bass notes.
 The ending title track adds in some lovely wordless vocals by Aslihan Demirtas along with waves of sound effects to end this highly satisfying release by taking the listener floating away into the stratosphere.
 Fans of great bass playing, David Binney, or modern fusion (not old school) will definitely want to pick up a copy and get familiar with the talented Yilmaz.